Transmission of Shares

 A succession certificate, probate of will, or letter of administration on behalf of the lawful heirs must be obtained from the courts once the value of shares in any one firm surpasses 5 lakhs.
 Legal heir/surviving member certifications and NOCs from all legal heirs stating no objection to the transmission are needed for shares valued up to Rs.
 5 lakhs.

 Probate of Will: Probate of will is the legal procedure used to establish the validity of a decedent’s last wishes.
 A will is a legal document that specifies how an individual’s assets and estate will be distributed following their passing.
-The procedure of probate entails
+The procedure of probate entails.

 Succession certificate: In the event that a person passes away intestate, or without leaving a will, a succession certificate becomes relevant.
 It is a legal document that gives the bearer the authority to act on behalf of the deceased to pursue securities and debts owed to him or payable in his honor.
 This document is the primary method by which the heirs can make an assertion regarding the estate’s assets in the event that a will is absent.
 Applying for a succession certificate should be done through a district or high court.